mouse-reeve/ozymandias/README.md

 ## Options:
 `-i`: Specify the number of iteration; the default is `10`.

+`-f`: Specify a filename as input; the default is the poem _Ozymandias_ by Percy Shelley

 The script will take a while to run.